matrix-org/synapse/docs/federate.md

 	    "m.server": "synapse.example.com:443"
     }

-Note, specifying a port is optional and will default to 443.
+Note, specifying a port is optional.
+If a port is not specified an SRV lookup is perfomed, which may in turn specify a port.
+If the target of the delegation does not have an SRV record, then the port defaults to 8448.

 Most installations will not need to configure .well-known.
 However, it can be useful in cases where the admin is hosting on behalf of someone else and therefore cannot gain access to the necessary certificate.
-With .well-known, federation servers will contact the given hostname's IP and will check for a valid SSL certificate on the same delegated hostname (in our
+With .well-known, federation servers will check for a valid SSL certificate on the same delegated hostname (in our example: ``synapse.example.com``).
-example: ``synapse.example.com``).

 .well-known support first appeared in Synapse v0.99.0.
 To federate with older servers you may need to additionally configure SRV delegation.
 Alternatively,